taiansu/generator-rf/README.md

 ### --skip-root: Don't create root directory

-From 0.1.13, RF will create a root directory if current directory name is different from your appname.
-If you're intentionally to have them with different name, use --skip-root to generate files right in the current directory.
+From 0.1.13, RF will create a root directory if current directory name is different from your appname, or generate files in current directory if they have same name.
+But if you're intentionally have them with different name, use --skip-root to generate files right in the current directory.

 Example:

     yo rf trueName --skip-root

-### --skip-test: Don't create __tests__ directory
+### --skip-test: Don't create \__tests\__ directory

-For every sub-directories in `src/scripts`, RF will create a __tests__ directory within.
+For every sub-directories in `src/scripts`, RF will create a \__tests\__ directory within.
 Use `skip-test` to skip that.

 Example: